 Format: One section, 5-round Swiss with one round each Tuesday at 7:30pm on October 2, 9, 16, 23, and 30.
 By agreement rounds 2-5 can be started as early as 6pm.
 All games must be played on Tuesday and start no earlier than 6pm.
 A TD will be on site each Tuesday from 6pm until the last game is finished.
 The official US Chess regular ratings are generally used.
 One half point bye is available if requested before round one.

 Registration: On-site registration runs from 6:30-7:15pm

 Entry Fee and Memberships: $10 and US Chess and PCC memberships through October are required and can be paid for during registration with cash or check payable to Portland Chess Club.
 US Chess membership rates/information/benefits.
 The OSCF is currently offering discounted regular memberships (no printed magazine) for any player under age 21 at the time of redemption here.
-PCC membership rates/information/benefits
+PCC membership rates/information/benefits.

 Rated: US Chess regular rated